Helpful Tips and Facts to Know if You’re Traveling to Slovenia

 (And even then we never got lost with our handy dandy pre-travel tip to download OK Maps to navigate in a foreign land…even when we were in the countryside trying to find the heart-shaped road in Maribor in the photo above.)

 Slovenia fact: they drive on the right side of the road.
 We also had to pay inside for gas at some stations before pumping.
-Otherwise the gas stations were relatively easy!
+Otherwise, the gas stations were relatively easy!

 English Radio SI & Songs

-As we said, they don't have a ton of stations either so just scan through the channels and you'll find Radio SI.
+As we said, they don't have a ton of stations either, so just scan through the channels, and you'll find Radio SI.

-Peak and Off Peak Seasons to Visit Slovenia
+Peak and Off-Peak Seasons to Visit Slovenia

-We admit we've never visited during peak season (we only traveled to this Balkans country during off season) so we can't speak from experience.
+We admit we've never visited during peak season (we only traveled to this Balkans country during off-season) so we can't speak from experience.
 But we imagine it's more crowded during this time.
 Yet much greener too.

-It was really fantastic to go in the off season.
-It worked for us because, 1) it wasn't crowded, 2) the weather was crisp some days but still warm enough to only wear a light coat and 3) flights and hotels were more affordable when we went, the second week of November.
+It was really fantastic to go in the off-season.
+It worked for us because 1) it wasn't crowded, 2) the weather was crisp some days but still warm enough to only wear a light coat, and 3) flights and hotels were more affordable when we went, the second week of November.

-Peak and Off Peak Tourist Times in Slovenia
+Peak and Off-Peak Tourist Times in Slovenia

-Off Season in Coastal Towns
+Off-Season in Coastal Towns

 Because Mikkel is a wedding photographer and is usually working during peak times a lot of tourists travel (i.e: May through November) we often travel during the off season.

-It's worth noting some pros and cons of traveling to Slovenia's coastal towns during the off season, in particular, because it may influence your decision for when to travel to Slovenia.
+It's worth noting some pros and cons of traveling to Slovenia's coastal towns during the off-season, in particular, because it may influence your decision for when to travel to Slovenia.
 (Coastal towns include Piran, Portoroz, Izola and Koper.)

 Pros:

-• We felt like we had the whole town to ourselves.
-The hotel had several guests when we stayed Saturday to Sunday.
-But Sunday night felt a bit less populated; come Monday morning it felt like we were the only guests at the hotel.
+- We felt like we had the whole town to ourselves.
+The hotel had several guests when we stayed Saturday to Sunday, but Sunday night felt a bit less populated; come Monday morning, it felt like we were the only guests at the hotel.
 We asked the front desk if we were, in fact, the only ones there.
 Yes, we were!

-• This was great because it meant more affordable rates at a cool hotel we may not have been able to otherwise afford on Tartini Square – the PRIME location in Piran.
+- This was great because it meant more affordable rates at a cool hotel we may not have been able to afford otherwise on Tartini Square – the PRIME location in Piran.

 Cons:

-• Traveling to Piran in mid-November (let's call it the start of winter there since it was very cold on the coast, largely because of the wind there) meant a lot of shops and some restaurants were closed.
+- Traveling to Piran in mid-November (let's call it the start of winter there since it was very cold on the coast, largely because of the wind there) meant a lot of shops and some restaurants were closed.
 For no reason other than it was off season.
 We took a day trip from Piran and drove to the neighboring town of Koper.
 We were sad to find nearly all the shops we wanted to go into were closed, or closed so early we missed them being open at 3:00pm.
 Even a Christmas shop was closed and Christmas was around the corner!

-Off Peak Season Inland in Slovenia
+Off-Peak Season Inland in Slovenia

-A pretty major celebration occurs during Maribor's off peak season: St. Martin's Day.
-We were there a week after it concluded and found a few wineries were closed to recuperate from the festivities.
-We learned this is typical and there's often no telling when they will reopen because it's simply based on how they feel!
+We learned this is typical, and there's often no telling when they will reopen because it's simply based on how they feel!
 (That's so European of them.)
 If there aren't that many tourists, thus not a huge business opportunity to be open after the festival, we understand why they'd be closed.

-Off peak in Ljubljana, Maribor and Lake Bled and Lake Bohinj was nice because we didn't have to deal with crowds.
-Especially because Lake Bled is very popular and is a small town.
 We imagine traffic can get really intense and congested, really fast.
 We enjoyed the views despite a piece of us wishing we knew what the view with greenery on the trees looked like with our own eyes, not just in photos on social media.
 But the photos we got were still pretty awesome…

 Traditional Food in Slovenia